 In true Bommer fashion, we wanted this improvement to be a "cut above the rest", so we've added some new built-in properties to pull out weldment length, angle1, and angle2; and sheet metal thickness, bend radius, bend allowance, and bend allowance type.
 And because this is Bommer, these new built-in properties are all scaled to the unit system of your top level assembly, so you never have to worry about a measurement mistake in your welded frames or sheet metal parts.

 If you already have Bommer for SOLIDWORKS, the update should be there and waiting for you!
 If you do not have Bommer for SOLIDWORKS yet, what are you waiting for?
-Schedule a demo with us here to get started on your Bommer journey.
+Click here to get started on your Bommer journey.

 And above all else, have an awesome day!